Azizah-Giwa/TikTok-Project/README.md

 ### **Task 6: Tokenise Text Column**

-The feature "video_transcription_text" is text-based.
+The feature `video_transcription_text` is text-based.
 It is not a categorical variable, since it does not have a fixed number of possible values.
 One way to extract numerical features from it is through a bag-of-words algorithm like CountVectorizer.

 ![TikTok Project](assets/inp_78.png)